caohch-1/Themis/README.md

 ### Hardware

 The only hardware requirement is memory capacity: at least 128 GB RAM is required to stably load and analyze the bytecode of multiple large target systems.
-In addition, fuzzing throughput and effectiveness are influenced by CPU parallelism and clock speed, cache and memory bandwidth, storage I/O latency and stability, etc.
+In addition, fuzzing throughput and effectiveness are influenced by CPU parallelism and clock speed, cache and memory bandwidth, etc.

 ### Software